Acceptance Policy/Waiting List

 WHAT NOT TO BRING:

 - Cell phones do not work well in the Dry Creek area and we want your full involvement in what is happening at Camp.
 If your parents want you to have a phone for travel security, then the phone must remain in the car or your luggage and unused during Camp.
 This is a must!
 It will be enforced!
-One exception to cell phone use: If you are in Photography activity, you may use your cell phone camera
+Exception: you may use your cell phone camera for the Photography activity.

 - Radios, stereos, recorders, walkie-talkies, electronic games should be left at home.
 We will be making our own music and playing together.
 The only exception to this rule is for equipment brought to be used in the talent show.
 Jewelry, expensive watches, rings, or other valuables should not be brought.
 The rooms will not be locked.